Tamunoseimiebi/Part-1-cloud_blog/README.md

 ### CI/CD File explained:

-The CI/CD file has three major segmesnts namely: name, env and jobs.
+The CI/CD file has three major segments namely: name, env and jobs.

 -  Name: Contains useful information that describes when the pipeling is triggered and what github branch triggers it.